krlun/QRef/README.md

 3. Prepare `syst1` files; these files define the QM regions.
     - If there is only one QM region the default is to look for a file named `syst1` by the software.
 For multiple QM regions the recommended, and default, naming scheme is `syst11`, `syst12`, etc.
     - Which atoms to include in the QM regions is defined using the serial number from the PDB file describing the entire model.
         - While setting `sort_atoms = False` in the input to `Phenix` should ensure that the ordering in the input model is preserved, we have encountered instances where this is not adhered to.
-Thus the script `sort_pdb.py` is also provided with `QRef`; this script takes as input the name of a PDB file and outputs a new PDB file with the suffix `_sorted.pdb` where the atoms are sorted in the same order as that which `Phenix` uses internally.
+Thus it is recommended to use `iotbx.pdb.sort_atoms` (supplied with `Phenix`) which will give you a new PDB file with the suffix `_sorted.pdb` where the atoms are sorted in the same order as that which `Phenix` uses internally.
 It is recommended to use the `_sorted.pdb` file as the input model for refinement, as well as the reference when defining the `syst1` files.
     - The `syst1` files allows for multiple atoms or intervals of atoms to be specified on a single line, where `,` or `blank` works as delimiters; `-` is used to indicate an interval.
     - `#` and `!` can be used to include comments in the `syst1` files.
     - The second occurence of an atom in the `syst1` files will indicate that this is a link atom, i.e. it will be replaced by a hydrogen at the appropriate position in the QM calculation.